darkjacky/gm_mmdb/README.md

 This is made to read the MMDB file from https://db-ip.com/db/download/ip-to-country-lite

-This would allow you to geofence your server from users certain countries.
+This would allow you to geofence your server from users in certain countries (whitelist and blacklist).
 Or use the IP to display a flag in the scoreboard.
 Each query takes about 0.0000007 seconds on my computer so it shouldn't give any issues with performance.
 I made this with the help of copilot.
 (As far as it was helpful which it really wasn't some times.)